tjhrulz/GPMDP-Plugin/README.md

 A plugin that makes available the music info [Google Play Music Desktop Player](https://www.googleplaymusicdesktopplayer.com/) to rainmeter skins.
 Has full media control support as well (Play/Pause, Next, Previous, Shuffle, Repeat, etc.)
 Included in this repo is a example skin that shows how to use every measure and bang.
 Current state: Standard media info feature set and controls.
-Rating and Lyrics support just added
+Rating and Lyrics support added, Queue support just added
-Future: Next queued songs info
+Future: Dynamically sized queue so you can go more than 10 into the past or future as well as performance improvements when no skin is using the queue

 **Note:** Please see included installer on how to grant the plugin access to media controls.
 If no info is shown please see helper for how to setup GPMDP, in the future the helper will be replaced with a link to the wiki with an explanation on how to set it up.